aries223/mountaineer/README.md

 ## AI Disclaimer

-Mountaineer is developed using AI-assisted coding tools, specifically Claude Code by Anthropic.
-This approach allows a small team to build and maintain a reliable desktop application.
-Care is taken to review all generated code for correctness, security, and adherence to project standards.
+Mountaineer is developed using AI-assisted coding tools (AIAC).
+Care is taken to review all generated code for correctness, security, and adherence to standards.